Conflux-Chain/conflux-documentation/docs/general/conflux-basics/glossary.md

 Refer to [Sponsor Mechanism](../../core/learn/core-space-basics/sponsor-mechanism.md) for more information.

 ### 35. **Staking (in Conflux)**
-Staking in Conflux refers to the process of participating in the network consensus by locking up a certain amount of CFX.
+Staking in Conflux typically refers to the PoS staking, the process of participating in the network PoS consensus by locking up a certain amount of CFX.
 Stakers can earn rewards for their participation.
 This mechanism helps to secure the network and incentivize participation.

 Refer to [Staking FAQs](../mine-stake/stake/faqs.md) for more information.